 While it began by being made in incredibly small quantities – between 30 and 60 bottles at a time – the popularity of the product grew to such an extent that Bathtub Gin is now made several hundred litres at a time in industrial IBC containers.
-Although long gone are those pretty, dinky days of glass on the plus side – super tasty gin is now much more widely available.

 However, the technique is not used that frequently anymore as it’s actually a lot easier and faster to create consistent gin in high volumes by doing colossal distillation runs, rather than macerating botanicals and filtering it or by simply adding artificial flavourings to Vodka.
-It is worth stressing that it has always been possible to create a good gin using this cold compounding and with care and attention, the spirit created can be a balanced, well rounded gin.
+It is worth stressing that it has always been possible to create a good gin using cold compounding and that with care and attention the resulting spirit created can be a balanced, well rounded gin.
 Master of Malt’s Bathtub Gin goes a long way in demonstrating this.

 The term “bathtub gin” often conjures up glamorous images of flapper girls, speakeasies and the Roaring Twenties, however the precise origin of how the term “bathtub gin” came about is hard to categorically state.
-From what we can tell it could have its origins during Prohibition, but the exact reason as to where the name came from is again, unclear.
+From what we can tell it could have its origins during Prohibition, but the exact reason as to where the name came from is unclear.
 Some say bootleggers used to create spirits in their home using stills and then watered the liquid down to drinking strength with tap water, but had to use the taps in the bathtub as the large bottles wouldn’t fit in the sink.
 Others say that the term comes from the bootleggers actually using their bathtubs to infuse the spirit with various fruits and botanicals (often needed to cover up the repulsive taste of the poor quality spirit itself).
 In reality, both of these are likely to have occurred and the “bathtub gin” name has since been closely associated with poor quality, cheap gin from that era.

 On the nose warm citrus and juniper come to the fore.
 On the palate the gin has a slight viscosity to it and warm notes of waxy pine, gentle citrus and cardamom.
 The overall effect is smooth and quite earthy.
 We are brought back to what Ben Ellefsen, the Sales Director at Master of Malt mentioned when asked what they were trying to create and responded with “a more manly kind of gin”.
 While this may sound a little strange, it is also about right for what they have achieved with Bathtub Gin – it feels almost outdoorsy.